PimpMyPizza/bybit-dart/README.md

 # ByBit

 ByBit is a [Dart](https://dart.dev/) library for an easy communication with the [bybit](https://www.bybit.com/) exchange platform [API](https://bybit-exchange.github.io/docs/inverse/#t-introduction).
-This package allows to make simple API call over simple HTTP-requests (REST) or with WebSocket subscriptions.
+This package allows to make simple REST API call or to subscribe to several WebSockets channels topics.

 ## How to use